jazzband/django-debug-toolbar/README.rst

 	DEBUG_TOOLBAR_PANELS = (
 	    'debug_toolbar.panels.version.VersionDebugPanel',
 	    'debug_toolbar.panels.sql.SQLDebugPanel',
+	    'debug_toolbar.panels.timer.TimerDebugPanel',
 	)

+   You can change the ordering of this tuple to customize the order of the panels you want to display.

 #.
 Add `debug_toolbar` to your `INSTALLED_APPS` setting so Django can find the
-   the template files association with the Debug Toolbar.
+   the template files associated with the Debug Toolbar.

 TODO
 ====
 - Add more panels
+- Panel idea: Show some commonly used settings from settings.py
+- Panel idea: Show GET and POST variables
+- Panel idea: Show HTTP header information
+- Panel idea: AJAX call to show cprofile data similar to the ?prof idea
 - Get fancy with CSS and Javascript